thanatosmin/ameyer.me/_posts/2020-01-21-where-systems-biol-may-be-headed.md

 - data
 ---

 Last year in our machine learning/data analysis class, we had a bit of extra time to take a step back and return why we were there in the first place.
 Regardless of the method, machine learning provides us a toolbox of functions with varying amounts of flexibility and rigidness.
-By applying a method, we take this flexible space of functions:
+By applying a method, we get a space of functions:

 $$ f(x, \beta) $$